microsoft/FluidFramework/BREAKING.md

 ## SharedComponent extends IComponentHandles

 You can now store SharedComponent components as handles on SharedMap and SharedDirectory.
-The `@fluid-example/pond` in our component samples shows how to create and store components as handles.
+The `@fluid-example/pond` in our component examples shows how to create and store components as handles.
 This makes storing SharedComponents the same as storing SharedObjects.

 Component handles that are stored on a SharedObject will become attached when the SharedObject is attached.
 If the SharedObject is already attached it will become attached right away.